• Skip to primary navigation

 Expert tips to make French strawberry cake

-4. Be sure to choose strawberries of the same height (2.5 inches or 3-3.5 cm) for a beautiful presentation.
+• Choose strawberries of the same height (2.5 inches or 3-3.5 cm) for a neat presentation.

-6. Neatly pipe the Diplomat cream between edged strawberries.
+• Pipe the Diplomat cream neatly between the edged strawberries.

 Can you freeze Fraisier cake?
-It is not advisable to freeze Fraisier since strawberries with cream do not stand freezing well.
+It is not advisable to freeze Fraisier since strawberries with cream do not freeze well.

 Recipe FAQ